GuneetBola/Artist-Search/README.md

 # Artist-Search

 ## Take a Look!
-You can check out my website here: [artistsearcher.netlify.app]
+You can check out my website here: artistsearch.netlify.app

 ## Programming Languages Used
 - `React.Js`